pxxelina/scientific-calculator-/HOSTING_GUIDE.md

 # Complete Guide to Hosting Your Calculator on GitHub

-Hello Lina!
+Hello !
 This guide will walk you through the entire process of hosting your calculator on GitHub, from downloading the code to making it live on the web.

 ## Step 1: Download Your Calculator Code from Mocha